Chicago Paid Sick Leave Laws: What Employers Need to Know

-Covered Employers: The Chicago Ordinance applies to non-government employers who maintain a business facility within the city of Chicago (“the City”), and/or are required to maintain a business license to operate within the city.
+The Chicago Ordinance applies to non-government employers who maintain a business facility within the city of Chicago (“the City”).
+And/or they are required to maintain a business license to operate within the city.

-Covered Employees: An employee is covered by the ordinance if they perform at least 2 hours of work for an employer, within any 2-week period, while present in the geographic boundaries of the city of Chicago.
-Additional information on what constitutes business activity in the City can be found here.
+Covered employees: An employee is covered by the ordinance if they perform at least 2 hours of work for an employer.
+That must occur within any 2-week period.
+It must also occur while present in the geographic boundaries of the city of Chicago.

-- Eligible Employees(including domestic employees, day laborers, tipped workers, and home health care workers): In addition to being covered by the ordinance, an employee must be eligible to use accrued Paid Sick Leave.
-A covered employee becomes eligible to use accrued paid sick leave on the 180th calendar day following their start date, once they have worked least 80 hours within any 120 day period for the covered employer.
+A covered employee becomes eligible to use accrued paid sick leave on the 180th calendar day following their start date.
+That applies once they have worked at least 80 hours within any 120-day period for the covered employer.

-Covered employees will begin accruing their earned paid sick time on either July 1, 2017, or the first calendar day after their employment, whichever comes later.
+Covered employees will begin accruing their earned paid sick time on the 1st calendar day after their employment.

 NOTE: Only hours worked by the employee in the City of Chicago will count toward the accrual of paid sick leave.